zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, retrieve the public IP address of the SqlServer2008 VM, which is used to connect to the database on that server.
-Enter the following PowerShell command, **replacing hands-on-lab-SUFFIX** with your resource group name:
+5. At the prompt, enter the following command, **replacing `<your-resource-group-name>`** with the name resource group:

     ```powershell
-    az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008 --output table
+    $resourceGroup = "<your-resource-group-name>"
     ```

+6. Next, retrieve the public IP address of the SqlServer2008 VM, which is used to connect to the database on that server.
+Enter and run the following PowerShell command:

+    ```powershell
+    az vm list-ip-addresses -g $resourceGroup -n SqlServer2008 --output table
+    ```

     > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

-6. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
+7. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az vm list-ip-addresses command is displayed in the Cloud Shell, and the publicIpAddress for the SqlServer2008 VM is highlighted.](media/cloud-shell-az-vm-list-ip-addresses.png "Azure Cloud Shell")

-7. Next, run a second command to retrieve the server name of your Azure SQL Database, **replacing hands-on-lab-SUFFIX** with your resource group name:
+8. Next, run a second command to retrieve the server name of your Azure SQL Database:

     ```powershell
-    az sql server list -g hands-on-lab-SUFFIX
+    az sql server list -g $resourceGroup
     ```

     ![The output from the az sql server list command is displayed in the Cloud Shell, and the fullyQualifiedDomainName for the server is highlighted.](media/cloud-shell-az-sql-server-list.png "Azure Cloud Shell")

-8. Copy the **fullyQualifiedDomainName** value into a text editor for use below.
+9. Copy the **fullyQualifiedDomainName** value into a text editor for use below.

 ### Task 5: Migrate the database using the Azure Database Migration Service

 At this point, you have migrated the database schema using DMA.
 In this task, you migrate the data from the `ContosoInsurance` database into the new Azure SQL Database using the Azure Database Migration Service.

-> The [Azure Database Migration Service](https://docs.microsoft.com/en-us/azure/dms/dms-overview) integrates some of the functionality of Microsoft existing tools and services to provide customers with a comprehensive, highly available database migration solution.
+> The [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview) integrates some of the functionality of Microsoft existing tools and services to provide customers with a comprehensive, highly available database migration solution.
 The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required prior to performing a migration.
 When you're ready to begin the migration process, Azure Database Migration Service performs all of the required steps.

 1. In the [Azure portal](https://portal.azure.com), navigate to your Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **contoso-dms-UniqueId** Azure Database Migration Service in the list of resources.